drakercam/COMP3005-Assignment-3-Q1/README.md

 # Application Design Details
 - This application interacts with the PostgreSQL database to demonstrate and perform CRUD operations.
-- It is written in Python utilizing the 'pyscopg2' library to connect to the PostgresSQL database.
+- It is written in Python utilizing the 'pyscopg2' library to connect to the PostgreSQL database.

 # Setup Instructions
 - Ensure that PostgreSQL is installed and running on your machine.